pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 We've got some requirements from the CEO:
 * The "last hour" dataset should be regenerated every five minutes.
 * The dataset should include the date and time it was generated in its name.
-* Using `latest` should always return the latest hourly dataset.
+* Opening the site at `/latest` should always display the latest hourly dataset.
+Hint: there is a useful option listed in the cliapp documentation
 * All hourly datasets for the last 24 hours should also be kept accessible.
 * Any hourly datasets older than 24 hours should be automatically deleted.